PicusZeus/modern-greek-inflexion/README.md

 # Modern-greek-inflexion

-Python 3 library for recognizing inflexion types and for creating all possible inflected forms for Modern Greek words.
+Python 3 library for recognizing inflexion types and for creating all possible inflected forms for Modern Greek words (verbs, adjectives, nouns etc.).
+It has nothing to do with AI.
+To avoid creating non-existent (though maybe possible forms) it checks its results with a orthographic dictionary.
+The application is implemented in a web app you can find [here](https://ellinika.com.pl).

 ## Installation